hashicorp/consul/website/source/docs/connect/proxies/envoy.md

     config entry for the upstream destination service.
 Configuring it in a proxy upstream config will not fully enable some [L7 features](/docs/connect/l7-traffic-management.html).
+    It is supported here for backwards compatibility with Consul versions prior to 1.6.0.

 - `connect_timeout_ms` - The number of milliseconds to allow when making upstream connections before timing out.
 Defaults to 5000